The Archer Center

 Please disclose the following:

 • Criminal convictions and/or deferred adjudications, as well as any pending criminal charges against you.
-A conviction includes the initial plea, verdict, or finding of guilt, plea of no contest, or pronouncement of sentence by a trial court, even if that conviction may not be final or sentence actually imposed, until appeals are exhausted.
+A conviction includes the initial plea, verdict, or finding of guilt, a plea of no contest, or pronouncement of sentence by a trial court, even if that conviction may not be final or the sentence actually imposed until appeals are exhausted.
 Only minor traffic infractions may be excluded.

 • Student disciplinary actions which have been imposed against you in the past, and any current or pending student disciplinary actions at a UT System institution or any other institution of higher education that you have attended.